tarymaas/tabruler/README.md

 This extension contributes the following settings:

-* `tabruler.doubleTapTime`: Time in milliseconds to detect double-tap of bthe space key.
+* `tabruler.doubleTapTime`: Time in milliseconds to detect double-tap of the space key.
 * `tabruler.startComment`: Start a comment after jumping to the next ruler.

 ## Known Issues